There’s never a bad time to get a refresh on driving tips.

 Instead of accelerating up to a red light, take your foot off the gas and coast for a few seconds before braking.
 In fact, driving smoothly and carefully is a good tip for all aspects of driving, including steering around corners.

 Driving at night can be risky, due to reduced visibility and drowsy drivers.
-While it’s not always possible, try to adjust your journey time to drive during daylight rather than at night — it can make the journey less stressful and potentially less dangerous.
-Keep your vehicle’s lights in good working condition and be sure your headlight switch is turned on or to “Auto” at night.
+While it’s not always possible, try to adjust your journey time to drive during the day rather than at night — it can make the journey less stressful and potentially less dangerous.
+Keep your vehicle’s lights in good working condition, and be sure your headlight switch is turned on or to “auto” at night.

 Just as you need a checkup at the doctor from time to time, so does your vehicle.
 For instance, regularly check that all your vehicle’s fluids are topped off and your tires are correctly inflated.
-If you have a Connected Services Plan*1b and your vehicle is properly equipped, you can also check your vehicle’s tire pressures and estimated fuel level through your vehicle mobile app*26 — you can even schedule service through the app, too.
-Remember, if you do encounter a problem like a flat tire, dead battery or another issue requiring a tow, simply push your blue OnStar button (or call us at 1.888.466.7827) to request Roadside Assistance.*17 Learn more about what to do when you need Roadside Assistance.
+If you have a Connected Vehicle Plan* and your vehicle is properly equipped, you can also check your vehicle’s tire pressures and fuel level through your vehicle mobile app.* You can schedule service through the app too.
+Remember, if you do encounter a problem like a flat tire, dead battery or another issue requiring a tow, simply push your blue OnStar button (or call us at 1.888.466.7827) to request Roadside Assistance.* Learn more about what to do when you need Roadside Assistance.